henningth/Applied-Cryptography-Book/book/simpleciphers.rst

 we find the position of each letter, add (or subtract) the key, and compute modulo 26, which is the alphabet size.

+Note that because of the alphabet size, the number of keys is limited to 26.
+This is a serious weakness of the Caesar Cipher (see also exercise 4).

+In the next section, we will study a cipher which has many more possible keys.

 Exercises
 ---------